Boston is a top tourist destination in the United States. It offers history, culture, sports, and even shopping opportunities for visitors to explore.

 Salem Witch Museum

-This museum took me back to 1692 when the witch trials were held in Salem.
+The museum transported me back to Salem in 1692, during the infamous witch trials.
 The museum is full of exhibits that include information about what a witch was, pagan midwives, and the entire history of the infamous witch hunt.

 Old State House